gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

     price: Price,
 },
 ```
-## Consistency of contract states
+## Consistency of program states

-The `market` contract interacts with `fungible` and `non-fungible` token contracts.
-Each transaction that changes the states of several contracts is stored in the state until it is completed.
-Every time a user interacts with an item, the marketplace contract checks for an pending transaction and, if there is one, asks the user to complete it, not allowing to start a new one.
-The idempotency of the token contracts allows to restart a transaction without duplicate changes which guarantees the state consistency of 3 contracts.
+The `market` program interfaces with both `fungible` and `non-fungible` token contracts.
+Each transaction that alters the states of multiple programs is temporarily stored until its completion.
+Whenever a user engages with an item, the marketplace program verifies any pending transactions.
+If there is one, it prompts the user to finalize it, preventing the initiation of a new transaction.
+The idempotency inherent in the token contracts enables the restarting of a transaction without redundant changes, ensuring the consistent state of all three programs.

 ## Program metadata and state